 When I first spotted Stefan Bucher’s innovative real-time movies depicting ink blobs being blown out into lively creatures, I was immediately drawn to the idea of creating stories for them.
 All those monsters became a book, and I’ve written one of the forewords as well as a good number of the stories in this lovely volume.
 An absolute labor of joy.
 Get some joy of your own here.

 Tell the truth, one person at a time.

-I’m the nonfiction editor for the Tahoma Literary Review, a paying literary magazine started by my fellow alumnae of the Whidbey Island Writers Workshop MFA, Kelly Davio and Joe Ponepinto.
-Our first issue is out now, so go take a look.
-(Nonfiction starts with issue 2.)
+I’m the nonfiction editor for the Tahoma Literary Review, a paying literary magazine started by my fellow alumni of the Northwest Institute of Literary Arts MFA, Kelly Davio and Joe Ponepinto.
+Our tenth issue is due out August 2017.

 It’s the only way some stories will ever get told.

 I was the fiction editor for the Los Angeles Review.
 What a great ride, reading all those fantastic stories and knowing that the writers were all aiming for an emotional truth in those lines and between them.